UKHSA FluSurvey Privacy Notice

 All personal information used by the FluSurvey website is held in the UK, on secure UKHSA servers.

-Information that does not identify you is stored on a secure Influenzanet Centralised Database, hosted in Italy.
 Influenzanet is a Europe-wide funded project, to monitor self-reported disease trends.
 UKHSA (the FluSurvey) is a partner study, along with public health institutions in numerous European countries (for example, Italy, France, Netherlands).
+As a partner study, FluSurvey may share information that does not identify you, with Influenzanet for the purpose of monitoring reported illness across countries.
+In these circumstances, such information will be stored on a secure Influenzanet Centralised Database, hosted in Italy.

 Where information is stored outside of the UK, we ensure it fully complies with data protection law.
 Italy has an adequacy agreement in place with the UK, along with other countries of the European Economic Area (EEA).
 This means they are formally recognised by the UK government as providing legal protections over privacy at least equivalent to those that apply here in the UK.